-Learn ing Outcomes Relevant modules B4.1.
-Describe the impact of sustainability on existing and new buildings.
-CON4TE1 INT4SUS B4.2.
+Learni ng Outcomes Relevant modules E B4.1.
+1 5 CON4TE1 INT4SUS

+B4.2.
 Demonstrate the ability to write in a range of formats.
+All B4.3.
+Develop an awareness and ability to evaluate and appraise information.
 All

-B4.3.
-Develop an awareness and ability to evaluate and appraise All information.

 C - Subject practical skills